Chocolate Peanut Butter Protein Shake Recipe for Kids

 You want your kids to get enough protein, but you might feel hesitant to introduce processed protein powders into your kids diet.
 Follow that instinct!

-Protein powders can actually supply too MUCH protein to kids, which can be hard on their livers and kidneys.
+Protein powders can actually supply too MUCH protein for kids, which can be hard on their livers and kidneys.

 Whole food sources of protein contain a balance of nutrients that kids need, and most of the time, they’re perfectly adequate at meeting the recommended daily amount of protein.
 (If you’re curious exactly how much protein your child should be getting based on age, size, and sex, this article can tell you.)

 Making this shake is as easy as making a smoothie.
 Just combine all the ingredients in a blender, buzz it up, and you’re done!
-You’ll notice the consistency of this shake is like a creamy chocolate milk, making it easy and appetizing for kids to drink.
+My kids prefer it with ice, which makes it more like a “shake”.
+That is what is reflected in the recipe.
+However, if you choose to make it without ice, you’ll notice the consistency of the shake is like a creamy chocolate milk.
+Made this way, it will last in the fridge for about 3 days!

 Kid-Friendly Protein Waffle